pfBlockerNG Setup: DNS Ad-Blocking and Threat Intel on pfSense

 Install and configure pfBlockerNG on pfSense to block ads, trackers, and malicious domains network-wide using DNS.
-Covers DNSBL feeds, IP reputation blocking, and tuning false positives.

-pfBlockerNG is the most powerful package available for pfSense — it combines DNS-based ad/tracker blocking (like Pi-hole) with IP reputation blocking (geo-blocking, threat intel feeds) in a single pane of glass.
-This guide covers setup from zero to a working multi-feed DNSBL configuration.
+pfBlockerNG is one of the most powerful packages available for pfSense — it combines DNS-based ad/tracker blocking (like Pi-hole) with IP reputation blocking (geo-blocking, threat intel feeds) in a single pane of glass.
+This guide covers setup from zero to a working multi-feed DNSBL configuration; once the DNS side is working, the pfBlockerNG GeoIP and IP-reputation guide ↗ covers the packet-layer half of the package.

 Install pfBlockerNG